Azure AD self-service password reset for the IT professional

 - Azure AD Basic or any paid Office 365 subscription: Cloud-only users can reset their own passwords.

-- Azure AD Premium: Any user or administrator, including cloud-only, federated, or password synchronized users, can reset their own passwords.
+- Azure AD Premium: Any user or administrator, including cloud-only, federated, pass-through authentication, or password hash synchronized users, can reset their own passwords.
 On-premises passwords require password writeback to be enabled.

 Azure AD pricing, SLA, updates, and roadmap